FrontEndFoxes/curriculum/workshop/mini2.md

 Remember, we chose this name inside the directive; if we had written `v-for="(dog, number) in favoriteDogs"` each item will be called `dog` and its index will be called `number`).
 :::

-To properly loop and append, you need to provide a unique key attribute for each item.
+To properly loop over your array of favorite dogs and append another one, you need to provide a unique key attribute for each item.
 In our case, the `index` will be the key.

-You can see now our empty card disappeared.
+You can see that our empty card disappeared.
 It's fine!
-We have an empty `favoriteDogs` array so it's simply nothing to render right now.
+We have an empty `favoriteDogs` array so there's simply nothing to render right now.

-One thing left to do is to bind `pet` (which will be the image link) to the `src` property of the `v-card-media` component
+One thing left to do is to bind `pet` (which will be the image link) to the `src` property of the `v-card-media` component:

 ```
 <v-card-media